EC528-Fall-2025/Kagenti-AIWorkloads/README.md

 ### Release #2 (by week 7)
 - PR for UI changes to display env variables and other various improvements
 - Finalize new use cases for Kagenti based on research
+- PR for platform features in Kagenti, operator, or MCP Gateway

 ### Release #3 (by week 9)
 - Create demos for showcasing Kagenti
 - Add additional agents and tools to Kagenti
+- PR for platform features in Kagenti, operator, or MCP Gateway

 ### Release #4 (by week 11)
 - Create demos for showcasing kagenti
 - Suggest to Kangti team new features based on our experience
+- PR for platform features in Kagenti, operator, or MCP Gateway

 ### Release #5 (by week 13)
 - Publish polished demos and tutorials
 - Final demo recording and update readme.md
+- PR for platform features in Kagenti, operator, or MCP Gateway